jandrewjohnson/hazelbean_dev/README.md

 cd docs-site && mkdocs serve  # Visit http://127.0.0.1:8000
 ```

+**Important Notes:**
+- **Step 3** compiles Cython extensions for your platform (Windows/Mac/Linux)
+- **Step 4** verifies everything is working correctly and provides troubleshooting guidance if needed
-**Note:** The `pip install -e . --no-deps` command installs hazelbean in editable mode and compiles the Cython extensions.
-The `--no-deps` flag prevents pip from reinstalling conda packages, which is the correct approach for conda+pip hybrid environments.
+- The `--no-deps` flag prevents pip from reinstalling conda packages (correct for conda+pip hybrid environments)

+**Windows Users:** If Step 3 fails with compiler errors, see the [Windows Setup Guide](docs/windows-setup.md) for detailed instructions on installing build tools.

 ### Option 2: Package Only